TerrellV/terrellvest.com/_src/_about/about-text.md

-I am a Finance major at San Diego State University, and freelance front-end Web developer.
+I am a Finance major at San Diego State University, expected to graduate May 2018.

-If you'd like to hire me, view my [portfolio](/portfolio) for a collection of my most recent work.
-In addition, feel free to view my <a href="https://www.dropbox.com/s/p66rsso84r0ch1k/Resume-Terrell_Vest-Sans_Personal_Info-Skills_Based.docx?dl=0" target="_blank">resume</a>.
+View my [portfolio](/portfolio) for a collection of my most recent work.
+An updated version of my <a href="https://www.dropbox.com/s/p66rsso84r0ch1k/Resume-Terrell_Vest-Sans_Personal_Info-Skills_Based.docx?dl=0" target="_blank">resume</a> is also available.

-On occasion I write about various topics on my [blog](/blog) - some technical, others personal.
+On occasion, I write about several topics on my [blog](/blog) - some technical, others personal.